-The IECC defines a vapor retarder as: "A vaporresistant material, membrane or covering such as foil, plastic sheeting, or insulation facing having permeance rating of one perm (5.7 X 10-11 kg/PA.s.m2) or less when tested in accordance with the desiccant method using Procedure A of ASTM E 96.
-Vapor retarders limit the amount of moisture vapor that passes thorough material or wall assembly."
+IECC defines a vapor retarder as a "A vapor resistant material, membrane or covering such as foil, plastic sheeting, or insulation facing having permeance rating of 1 perm ($5.7 \times 10-11 \text{ kg/PA.s.m2}$) or less when tested in accordance with the desiccant method using Procedure A of ASTM E 96.
+Vapor retarders limit the amount of moisture vapor that passes thorough material or wall assembly".

-Although vapor permeance does not play as significant of a role in moisture control as air movement, the use of a vapor retarder in an exterior wall assembly is required by many model building codes, including IBC [Required by IECC, which is referenced in IBC].
-In its 2006 version, the IECC requires the use of vapor retarders in cold climates with certain exceptions [Exceptions include Climate Zones 1 through 3, cases where moisture or its freezing do not damage construction materials, and where other means of condensation control in unventilated walls is provided].

-It should be noted that a vapor retarder also can act as an air barrier if all of its penetrations and terminations are sealed properly.
+Although vapor permeance does not play as significant of a role in moisture control as air movement, the use of a vapor retarder in an exterior wall assembly has been required by many model building codes including IBC.
+In its 2006 version, IECC (which is adopted by reference in IBC3) requires the use of vapor retarders in cold climates with certain exceptions4.
+It should be noted that a vapor retarder can also act as an air barrier if all of its penetrations and terminations are properly sealed.

-Weather-resistive Barriers
+Weather-Resistive Barriers

-WHILE VAPOR RETARDERS and air barriers are intended to control moisture condensation within wall assemblies, weather-resistive barriers (WRBs) are intended to prevent the penetration of liquid water through the exterior walls.
-As such, they typically are made of materials that can resist water and are not damaged by exposure to water.
+While vapor retarders and air barriers are intended to control moisture condensation within wall assemblies, weather-resistive barriers are intended to prevent the penetration of liquid water through the exterior walls.
+As such, they are typically made of materials that can resist water and are not damaged by exposure to water.

-With the exception of certain types of walls, such as solid concrete or masonry walls, the IBC requires the installation of a WRB in exterior wall assemblies with drainage provisions.
-Such WRBs should be integrated with the mandated flashings to provide for "a continuous weather-resistive barrier behind the exterior wall veneer."
+With the exception of certain types of walls (such as solid concrete or masonry walls) IBC requires the installation of a weather-resistive barrier in exterior wall assemblies with drainage provisions.
+Such weather-resistive barriers should be integrated with the mandated flashings to provide for "a continuous weather-resistive barrier behind the exterior wall veneer".

-There are many types of WRBs, with the most traditional type being asphalt-saturated felt installed in a shingle fashion.
-Many of the air barriers available on the market today also can act as a WRB.
+There are many types of weather-resistive barriers.
+The most traditional type of weather-resistive barrier is asphalt saturated felt installed in a shingle fashion.
+Many of the air barriers available on the market today can also act as a weather-resistive barrier.

-The WRB should be placed within the drainage cavity of a wall - typically attached to the back-up material - and integrated properly with the flashings and drainage system at various locations within the wall; the proper integration is critical for providing good resistance to water penetration.
-The WRB, flashings and the drainage system should be considered as a system of various components that work together to prevent water penetration through the exterior walls.
-One method to envision proper installation of the weather-resistive system is to consider the exterior cladding as only a decorative layer, such that if the exterior cladding material is removed, water still could not penetrate the exterior walls.
+The weather-resistive barrier should be placed within the drainage cavity of the wall (typically attached to the back-up material) and integrated properly with the flashings and drainage system at various locations within the wall.
+The proper integration of the weather-resistive barrier with flashing materials is critical for providing good resistance to water penetration.
+The weather-resistive barrier, flashings and the drainage system should be considered as a system of various components that work together to prevent water penetration through the exterior walls.
+One method to envision proper installation of the weather-resistive system is to consider the exterior cladding as only a decorative layer, such that if the exterior cladding material is removed, water could still not penetrate the exterior walls.